 “The observation in Vijay Kumar Mishra, (2016) 9 SCC 313 is not correct.

 With respect, the distinction sought to be made, between ‘selection’ and ‘appointment’ in the context of eligibility, is without foundation.
 The observation that the right to participate in the selection process, without possessing the prescribed eligibility conditions, is guaranteed, is not correct.
-The right is guaranteed only if the candidate concerned fulfils the requisite eligibility criteria, on the stipulated date.
+The right is guaranteed only if the candidate concerned fulfills the requisite eligibility criteria, on the stipulated date.

-As a result of the above discussion, it is held that Vijay Kumar Mishra, to the extent that it is contrary to Ashok Kumar Sharma, (1997) 4 SCC 18 as regards participation in the selection process, of candidates who are members of the judicial service, for appointment to the post of District Judge, from amongst the quota earmarked for advocates with seven years’ practice, was wrongly decided.
+As a result of the above discussion, it is held that Vijay Kumar Mishra, to the extent that it is contrary to Ashok Kumar Sharma, (1997) 4 SCC 18 as regards participation in the selection process, of candidates who are members of the judicial service, for appointment to the post of District Judge, from amongst the quota earmarked for Advocates with seven years’ practice, was wrongly decided.
 To that extent, Vijay Kumar Mishra is hereby overruled.“

 – Hon’ble Justice S. Ravindra Bhat, Dheeraj Mor v.
 Hon’ble High Court of Delhi, [Civil Appeal No. 1698 of 2020].